 Facial Implants

-The aesthetic balance of the face
+Aesthetic balance of the face

 Prominent malar bones (high cheekbones) are associated with youthfulness and facial attractiveness in most cultures.
 Strong malar eminences will add structural support to overlying tissues, reduce the formation of eye-bags and counteract gravitational descent of soft tissues in the cheek and mid-face.
-Some individuals maintain a youthful appearance despite ageing and this can be often attributed to their high cheekbones.
+Some individuals maintain a youthful appearance despite ageing and this can be often be attributed to their high cheekbones.

-For the purpose of facial contouring, the use of anatomical facial implants represents localised enhancements of the facial skeleton, which are then conveyed through muscles, connective tissue and fat to the surface of the skin.
-In contrast, fat transfer restores fullness within the soft-tissues.
-Thus both methods provide improved facial surface contouring.
 The main difference is that a higher degree of three-dimensional contouring can be achieved with facial implants and the improvement is static relative to the bones giving sharper definition; whereas fat transfer is a smoother and flexible restoration of soft-tissue fullness.
 The two methods of facial contouring complement each other and some patients prefer a combination of both.

 Chin augmentation

-Chin augmentation is a relatively simple adjustment, associated with a high degree of patient satisfaction and speedy recovery.
-The simplest and most reliable means for assessment of the chin position is in relation to the chin line ‘chin meridian’; a digital photo taken from the side transposes the line on the facial profile to help determine the ideal positioning of the chin, and the point of optimal lower facial balance.
-If the chin falls behind this line, it generally means that there is microgenia (receding chin) in the horizontal direction, which can be corrected with chin advancement or placement of an implant.
-Men generally have a chin that has two-point light reflection and more of a squared appearance, whereas on women, the chin has a single-point light reflection.
+Men generally have a chin that has a two-point light reflection and more of a squared appearance, whereas on women, the chin has a single-point light reflection.
 Overall, men have a wider lower face than women do, and their chins can be more projected.
 The type of chin implant selected will depend on the magnitude of the deficiency.
 Implants are tailored to the individual and may be small, moderate or large in scale.
-There are also anatomical implants that extend the width of the chin further strengthening the jaw line.
+There are also anatomical implants that extend the width of the chin, further strengthening the jaw line.

 Cheek augmentation